A TEAM You Can Trust

 Radiation Oncology

-Our board-certified Radiation Oncologist plans and manages the increasingly complex and critical imaging procedures necessary to accurately diagnose and treat cancer including ultrasound, x-ray, and computed tomography (CT).
-Many practices use the remote, contracted services of an off-site Radiation Oncologist – whom they share with other clinics – to plan and manage radiation treatments.
-Though perhaps available on occasion, they are generally not on-site while your pet receives treatments and unable to personally oversee procedures and observe reactions and/or potential side effects.
-Our Radiation Oncologist is fully present in-house to manage our highly sophisticated radiation planning, treatment therapies and imaging – benefiting your pet in all phases of their care from Expert Diagnosis to Monitoring and Maintenance.
-Our investment in state-of-the-art, human-caliber equipment and facilities, combined with this rare, on-site professional expertise, have fueled tremendous growth and success in our radiation therapy and radiation surgery practice.
+Our board-certified Radiation Oncologist plans and manages the increasingly complex and critical imaging procedures necessary to accurately diagnose and treat cancer.
+While many practices use the remote, contracted services of an off-site Radiation Oncologist, our Radiation Oncologist is fully present in-house to manage our highly sophisticated radiation planning, treatment therapies – benefiting your pet in all phases of their care.
+Our investment in state-of-the-art, human-caliber equipment and facilities, combined with this rare, on-site professional expertise, has fueled tremendous growth and success in our radiation therapy and stereotactic radiation therapy services.
 Board-certified Radiation Oncologists are Diplomates of the American College of Veterinary Radiology (DACVR).

 Click on image for biography.